intel/neural-compressor/docs/installation_guide.md

 ===
 ## Linux Installation
 ### Prerequisites
-You can install Neural Compressor using one of three options: Install only the library from binary or source, or get the Intel-optimized framework together with the library by installing the [Intel® oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).

 The following prerequisites and requirements must be satisfied for a successful installation:

 - Python version: 3.7 or 3.8 or 3.9 or 3.10